equalitie/ouinet/doc/http-headers.md

 where the descriptor can be retrieved from (currently an IPFS address).

-If the data base allows autonomous reinsertion of descriptors, an `X-Ouinet-Insert-<DB>` header is added with Base64-encoded data base-specific information to help reinsert.
-If the data base supports storing the descriptor inline, the value of `X-Ouinet-Descriptor` should be used for reinsertion, otherwise the value of `X-Ouinet-Descriptor-Link` is used.
+If the data base allows autonomous reinsertion of descriptors, an `X-Ouinet-Insert-<DB>` header is added with Base64-encoded, data base-specific information to help reinsert.

 Here is a request/response example with synchronous injection enabled on a BEP44 data base (which supports autonomous reinsertion):